 With huge goals to achieve, they needed a partner to help them on the journey: enter Thomsons Online Benefits.

 Together, we undertook a comprehensive benefits audit with focus groups and surveys, which revealed that colleagues weren’t as engaged with their benefits as Sage expected and the range was seen as limited and inflexible.
-Not only that, but a lack of admin efficiencies meant there was a huge burden on the team.
+Not only that, but a lack of administration efficiencies meant there was a huge burden on the team.

 With the insights discovered, the ‘One Sage’ benefits vision was born, and alongside it a complete redesign of the ‘Sage Rewards’ benefits brand with a modern, appealing feel to it.
 Sage’s Darwin™-powered benefits platform now offers a one-stop-shop for colleague reward, 24/7 year-round access and increased benefits choice to boot!